cltl/vu-rm-pip3/docs/Home.md

 ## Quick start
 ### Installation
-The VU-RM-PIP3 pipeline repository contains the (python 3) wrapper as well as code to install and run components of the Dutch NewsReader pipeline.
+The VU-RM-PIP3 pipeline repository contains the wrapper as well as code to install and run components of the Dutch NewsReader pipeline.
 To clone the VU-RM-PIP3 repository:

     git clone https://github.com/cltl/vu-rm-pip3.git